 If you choose to be buried in a mushroom suit, you’ll become part of the growing green funeral movement.
 Luke Perry was recently laid to rest in an Infinity Burial Suit, a natural burial suit or shroud made from biodegradable mushrooms and microorganisms.

 A biodegradable tree urn uses cremated remains, soil, and a seedling (or live tree) to produce a living memorial in honor of your loved one.
-Created from natural, eco-friendly materials that contain no preservatives, turning your loved one’s ashes into a tree only requires a biodegradable urn.
+Created from natural, eco-friendly materials that contain no preservatives, turning your loved one’s ashes into a tree only requires a biodegradable urn, and creates a natural, unique physical memorial for family members and friends to visit and honor the deceased.

 Place the cremated ashes in the urn capsule, add soil mix and a seed/tree sapling, then plant the urn in a meaningful location.
 As the tree grows, your loved one slowly returns to nature, leaving a lasting memorial that serves as a reminder of the ever-present cycle of life.

-A wide variety of these containers are available from online retailers at affordable prices, and the death care industry only expects to see more growth over the coming decades.
+A wide variety of these containers are available from online retailers at affordable prices, and the death care industry only expects to see more growth over the coming decades with this unique burial option.

 Burial pods are similar to biodegradable tree urns in that the deceased’s body helps to become a tree.
-A burial pod is a method of green burial where a body (or cremated ashes) is encapsulated in a biodegradable pod, which is then buried and a young tree is planted above it.
+A burial pod is a method of green burial where a body (or cremated ashes) is encapsulated in a biodegradable pod, which is then buried and a young tree is planted above it, making this an environmentally friendly burial alternative.

 The tree uses the pod’s nutrients as organic fertilizer for growth.
 While still more of a conceptual idea, burial pods are an environmentally-friendly option for families that prefer a natural burial without embalming.
 The hope is to help turn overcrowded cemeteries into natural living forests.